 I asked her where she felt the fear and she said in her chest, clutching just under the bottom part of her neck.
 I can’t stand people watching me.
 I play the piano but I cannot play in front of anyone- made a tape of myself playing – played it for B. my husband.
 It made him cry to think that he had missed out on such a wonderful part of me.
 I tried to play for him but my fingers wouldn’t work and I forgot the music, and then I ended up in tears.
 I guess I’m a bit daft in that I don’t want to be alone but I have to be alone to play my music, which I love.
 The piano is in the barn where B can’t hear me.
 If I think he can hear me I won’t play.

 I don’t trust him you know.
 I watch him all the time for signs that he’s going to leave me.
 I’m not jealous of his friends but I’d die if he left me.
 I would know the minute he even had the thought in his head.
 He’s very good to me, he works at home and when he’s away either his sister comes to stay with me or we get what we call a lady sitter, who comes over.

 I want a child.
 I’ve had two miscarriages and now it’s been five years.

 He’s very good to me about my condition.”

 “When I get these funny turns of the wobblies.
-I have a friend who has had chronic fatigue for seven years.
+I have a friend who has had chronic fatigue (Homeopathy for Weakness and Fatigue) for seven years.
 I get so dizzy sometimes I think I will faint.
 I used to faint in my teens.
 My husband gets angry with me because he says I’m late, but it’s not my fault, my mother was always late for everything.
 I cry about the smallest of things.

 â€¢ Parents divorced when she was 7